-This program is funded by a NCI R25 grant from the National Cancer Institute (Grant # 1 R25 CA 190169-01A1) to support innovative educational efforts to improve quality of life among cancer patients.
+This program is funded by a NCI R25 grant from the National Cancer Institute (1 R25 CA 190169-01A1) to support innovative educational efforts to improve quality of life among cancer patients.

-Participants receive continuing medical education (CME) credits if eligible, or a certificate of attendance at no cost to the participant.
+Participants receive continuing medical education (CME) or continuing education for social workers (CE) credits if eligible, or a certificate of attendance, at no cost.

 Participants receive a travel stipend of $100 (for residents of the tristate area) or $500 (for residents from outside of the tristate area) but will be responsible for making their own travel arrangements.